ausbin/webzone/content/blog/autograding-gba-dma.md

  1. We only know they're writing to the control register, not that they're setting the `DMA_ON` bit
  2. Similarly, we don't know how much they're copying
- 3. We don't how if they're using source decrement or source increment.
+ 3. We don't know if they're using source decrement or source increment.
     (Source decrement means subtracting 2, or 4 if 32-bit DMAing is enabled, from the source address instead of adding after each one of the `N` transfers.)